JustinGOSSES/predictatops/README.md

 Philosophy
 -------

 In human-generated stratigraphic correlations there is often talk of lithostratigraphy vs. chronostratigraphy.
-We propose there is a weak analogy between lithostratigraphy and chronostratigraphy and different methods of computer assisted stratigraphy.
+We propose there is a weak analogy between lithostratigraphy and chronostratigraphy and the different methods of computer assisted stratigraphy.
+Some of the past efforts, which work very well under certain circumstances, are similar to lithostratigraphy in terms of what they accomplish.
+They match curve patterns between neighboring wells and rely on the assumption that changes in lithology ~ curve shapes are equivelant to stratigraphy.

-Historically, many papers that attempted to use code to correlate well logs either assumed there was a mathematical or pattern basis for stratigraphic surfaces that can be teased out of individual logs or one could measured differences in curve patterns between neighboring wells.
-Some workflows share some characteristics with lithostratigraphy in terms of their reliance of matching curve shapes and assumption that changes in lithology are equivelant to stratigraphy, at least at distances equal or greater than well to well distances.
+Other papers attempt to use code to correlate well logs assuming there was a mathematical or pattern basis for stratigraphic surfaces that can be teased out of individual logs.
+Although there are recent papers that seem to do better with this type of approach, no code was released, the earlier ones seem to have problems that at least in part were related to their assumption that stratigraphic changes had similar expression across large spatial areas.

-In contrast, chronostratigraphy assumes lithology equates to facies belts that can fluctuate gradually in space over time, and are not correlated with time, resulting in two wells having similar lithology patterns in different time packages.
+In contrast to lithostratigraphy, chronostratigraphy assumes lithology equates to facies belts that can fluctuate gradually in space over time, and are not correlated with time.
+Two wells with similar lithology patterns can be in different time packages.
 Traditional chronostratigraphy relies on models of how facies belts should change in space when not otherwise constrained by biostratigraphy, chemostratigraphy, or radiometric dating.

 Instead of relying on stratigraphic models, this project proposes known picks can define spatial distribution of, and variance of, well log curve patterns that are then used to predict picks in new wells.
 This project attempts to focus on creating programatic features and operations that mimic the low level observations of a human geologist and progressively build into higher order clustering of patterns occuring across many wells that would have been done by a human geologist.